 Participants will then be moved into three breakout rooms.
 The three panelists will be assigned one to each room and will open the floor to a pull discussion relevant to their field.
 They will answer questions and discuss what you want to discuss.
 After about 20 minutes, they will rotate and spend time with each of the 3 groups.
 This will allow you time to engage in longer, more personal conversations with each panelist.
 Moderators will roam through all three rooms to facilitate.

-Panelists: Patrick Graupp / Brian Ferreira / Wayne Meyer / Sam Wagner
+Panelists: Patrick Graupp / Brian Ferreira / Adriano Lemos / Wayne Meyer / Sam Wagner

 Patrick Graupp began his training career at the SANYO Electric Corporate Training Center in Japan where he learned to deliver TWI from his mentor Kazuhiko Shibuya.
 He earned an MBA from Boston University while heading Sanyo's global training effort.
 Graupp partnered with Bob Wrona in 2001 to conduct TWI pilot projects in Syracuse, NY.
 This became the foundation for the TWI Institute which has since trained a rapidly expanding network of over 1,300 certified trainers, now delivering TWI training in the manufacturing, health care, construction, energy and service industries in the US and around the globe. www.twi-institute.org.

-Brian Ferreira has been a senior color specialist for Tremco Inc. for more than 30 years.
-Previously, he was a corporate ISO9001 manager for 20 years and a TWI manager for 6 years.
-When he attended Patrick Graupp’s 2-hour job introduction class in 2014, he was sold and knew right away that this system must be the foundation for his manufacturing plant.
+Brian Ferreira wears many hats with Tremco Inc. He has been a senior color specialist for more than 30 years, a corporate ISO9001 manager for 20 years and a TWI manager for 6 years.
+When he attended Patrick Graupp’s 2-hour job introduction class in 2012, he was sold and knew right away that this system must be the foundation for his manufacturing plant.
 This set his company on a 6-year journey that he is looking forward to sharing with the group.

 Wayne Meyer is the director of operational excellence for Continental Structural Plastics.
 Meyer believes respect for every individual is a fundamental principle of great organizations and that one must listen to learn.
 He has lead teams that have quickly brought new technology to the market and has turned business operations from loss to profit.
 Meyer is a Kata Geek, Franklin Covey certified trainer, and most recently became certified to train both JI & JR TWI programs.